 I WILL NOT BIND WSU: I will not hold myself out as having the power or authority to bind or create liability for WSU.

-PHOTO AND IMAGE RELEASE: I hereby give WSU the absolute right and permission to use, publish, re-use, re-publish, and distribute any photos, videos or other recreations of my likeness (“Photos”) in which I may appear, as well as unlimited use in any advertising/publication/medium whatsoever, without restrictions with regard to Photos taken in connection with the Program.
+PHOTO AND IMAGE RELEASE: I hereby give WSU the absolute right and permission to use, publish, reuse, republish, and distribute any photos, videos or other recreations of my likeness (“Photos”) in which I may appear, as well as unlimited use of any advertising/publication/medium whatsoever, without restrictions with regard to Photos taken in connection with the Program.
 I release Releasees from any and all claims arising out of or in connection with the use of Photos including libel, slander, and invasion of the right of privacy, publicity or personality relating to the exercise of any rights referred to herein.

 REMAINING PROVISIONS VALID: I agree that should any provision or aspect of this Release be found to be unenforceable, that all remaining provisions will remain in full force and effect.